 - Give priority to:

 - Codes 01-07 over code 09

 - Codes 01-06 over code 07

 - Codes in the range 01-06 are hierarchical

-- Code microscopic residual disease or no residual disease as surgery of primary site.
+- Code microscopic residual disease or no residual disease as Surgery of Primary Site 2023.

-Note: The CCR follows SEER guidelines and requires coding incisional biopsies without residual at re-excision to be coded as an excisional biopsy only in the Surgery of Primary Site data item.
-COC Facilities: Please make note in your user defined data items when standards between CoC and CCR differ.
+Note: The CCR follows SEER guidelines for assigning surgery codes COC Facilities: Please make note in your user defined data items when standards between CoC and CCR differ.